uviclibraries/fusion360/act-2.md

 If you or your group have any questions or get stuck as you work through this in-class exercise, please ask the instructor for assistance.
 Have fun!

-1. Download & install Fusion 360.
+1. Download & install Fusion 360:
     -   Check your laptop specs to ensure it’s able to run Fusion 360: [https://autode.sk/2qg8ryB](https://autode.sk/2qg8ryB){:target="_blank"}
     -   Follow this link to make an Autodesk account and download Fusion 360: [https://autode.sk/3DW7TRB](https://autode.sk/3DW7TRB){:target="_blank"}

-2. Launch Fusion 360 and get familiar with how to move around.
+2. Launch Fusion 360 and get familiar with how to move around:
     -   **Hold down** the **mouse wheel** and **drag** to **move.**
     -   **Press** the **shift key** while **holding down** the **mouse wheel** to **rotate.**
     -   **Scroll** the **mouse wheel** to **zoom** in and out.